-The Trust is not large and grants are usually given in a range up to £3,000 to £10,000.
+The Trust is not large and grants of up to £5,000 are given.
 The Trustees like to see that effort has been, or is being made, to source funding from elsewhere.
 They will only fully fund if absolutely necessary.